-Fox's highest-grossing film of 1948, nominated for Best Picture and six other Academy Awards, The Snake Pit was a career highlight for director Anatole Litvak (Sorry, Wrong Number) and a risky departure for glamorous star Olivia de Havilland, here cast as a writer who descends into mental illness and is institutionalized for schizophrenia.
+Fox's highest-grossing film of 1948, nominated for Best Picture and six other Oscars, The Snake Pit was a career highlight for director Anatole Litvak (Sorry, Wrong Number) and a risky departure for glamorous star Olivia de Havilland, here cast as a writer who descends into mental illness and is institutionalized for schizophrenia.
 Extras on the all-region Blu-ray mostly replicate Fox's 2004 DVD (a commentary, five awards ceremony newsreel extracts), with the addition of two vintage radio shows (from 1950 and 1956, with Agnes Moorehead in the latter) and a new booklet.

 Three Coins in the Fountain (U.S., 1954)

 Love, American-style, mid-'50s Rome.
 Shot in Deluxe colour, this CinemaScope "prestige picture" was a Fox fantasy of the Eternal City, and seems ridiculously trite today.
 Nevertheless, from Frank Sinatra singing the title tune in stereophonic sound to the "perfect" ending by the Trevi Fountain, it does have its charms.
 Besides the Victor Young score as an optional isolated track, extras on the all-region Blu-ray mostly replicate Fox's 2004 DVD: a commentary, Oscar-night newsreel, original teaser and trailers, and a booklet (with a new essay by Julie Kirgo).

 The Song of Bernadette (U.S., 1943)